vinodahujauno/extracting-list-of-GitHub-repositories-of-a-owner/README.md

 With this small code in R language one can extract list of all the repositories of GitHub of a public user/owner/ogranization.

-Just run the file in R Studio by providding your GitHub token and desired repository.
+Just run the file in R Studio by providding your GitHub token and desired user/owner/organization.